emoore29/cadence-demo/README.md

 # Cadence Demo

-A demo web app that lets you filter your Spotify library, top tracks, and get recommendations based on BPM and more.
+A demo web app that simulates filtering your Spotify library, top tracks, and getting Spotify recommendations based on BPM and other track features.

 Cadence development started on 24 October 2024.
 On 27 November 2024, [Spotify deprecated the following endpoints overnight](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api) on which Cadence relied: